abradshaw/getting-started-with-satellite-6/host_creation/README.md

 # Host Creation

-Here we, finally in a position to get our first host provisioned.
+So, finally, we are in a position to get our first host provisioned.